eth-cscs/sarus/doc/config/glibc-hook.rst

 Hook configuration
 ==================

-The program is meant to be run as a **prestart** hook and does not accept arguments, but its actions are controlled through a few environment variables:
+The program is meant to be run as a **createContainer** hook and does not accept arguments, but its actions are controlled through a few environment variables:

 * ``LDD_PATH``: Absolute path to a trusted ``ldd``